DMCarnahan/NanoChemGPT/CITATION.md

 ## Methodology Citations

-If you use specific components or methodologies from NanoChemGPT, please also cite the relevant foundational work:
+If specific components or methodologies from NanoChemGPT are used, also cite the relevant foundational work:

 ### Literature Mining and RAG
 ```bibtex